aumai-ucsc/Aaron-Refactoring-Code-Smells/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+## Code Smells - Aaron Mai

+Duplicated Code in increment, decrement, and reset buttons Fixed by using Extract Function to pull out document title update and color update into thier own, update counter function